confluentinc/ksql/docs/reference/server-configuration.md

 ## `ksql.heartbeat.thread.pool.size`

-Controls the size of the thread pool used for processing and sending heartbeats as well as determining changes in the cluster.
+If heartbeats are enabled, this config the size of the thread pool used for processing and sending heartbeats as well as determining changes in the cluster.
 The default value is 3.
 Care should be taken when changing this value.

 ## `ksql.internal.listener`